 Welcome to the new class divide: good dental care, or the lack thereof.

-Any parent who has taken their son or daughter to their six-month checkup — while desperately praying their child won’t need braces or other expensive procedures — knows the bitter truth: Here in America, access to dental care is a form of privilege.
-During the 2008 recession when my husband got laid off and we had no insurance, we were grateful that our daughter access to dental care though MediCal.
-But the coverage was barebones and we lived in terror of not being able to afford some procedure she needed and wrecking her entire future.
+Any parent who has taken their son or daughter to their six-month checkup (while desperately praying their child won’t need braces or other expensive procedures) knows the bitter truth.
+Here in America, access to good dental care is a form of privilege.
+During the 2008 recession, my husband got laid off and we had no insurance.
+We live in California and were grateful that at least our daughter had dental care though MediCal.
+But the coverage was barebones and every visit gave me nightmares.
+What if she gets cavities and we can’t afford the “tooth-colored” fillings?

-Aside from all the poking, prodding, scraping, and drilling, for many of us, the worst part about receiving dental care is the way they make you feel guilty and ashamed when they find anything wrong with your teeth.
-And, of course they always find something wrong with your teeth because that’s how they make their money.
+All the poking, prodding, scraping, and drilling, is bad enough.
+But the worst part about dental care is the way they make you feel guilty and ashamed when they find anything wrong with your teeth.
+And, of course they always find something wrong with your teeth.
+After all, that’s how they make their money.

 Did your dentist find a new cavity?
 Does your child need braces?
 Do you need a root canal?
-Chances are, your dentist read you the riot act about dental hygiene, flossing, and how you and your kids haven’t been coming in often enough.
-Never mind that you were out of work for two years and had to wait for your new job’s dental care plan to kick in — and never mind that dentists often won’t take Medicare, payment plans, or charge discounted rates: They’ll shame you for not taking care of your teeth.
+Chances are, your dentist read you the riot act about dental hygiene, flossing, and how you and your kids don’t come in enough.
+Never mind that you were out of work for two years and had to wait for your new job’s dental care plan to kick in.
+Never mind that dentists often don’t take Medicare/Medicaid or offer discounts or payment plans.
+They’ll still shame you for not taking good enough care of “your smile.”

 Welcome to the new class divide: good dental care, or the lack thereof.
-Newsweek reports a U.K. study of 6,000 people across all ages and regions finds the starkest, most dramatically visual difference between rich people and poor people is…eight teeth.
+A study of 6,000 people across all ages and regions of the U.K. made an astonishing finding.
+It turns out the most stark and dramatic visual difference between rich people and poor people consists of… Eight teeth.

 The poorest people in the UK have up to eight fewer teeth than the richest people by the time they are 70, according to the results of a study released in the Journal of Dental Health today.

 Oh, you’re thinking.
-That’s in the U.K. where everyone’s teeth are horrible, even famous people like John Oliver’s.
+That’s in the U.K. where everyone’s teeth look terrible, even famous people like John Oliver’s.
 So what’s the big deal?

-Here in America, when your lack of access to dental care — usually in the form of missing teeth — becomes visible, you’re screwed.
-Back in the 20th century, comfortably affording a single-family home with two cars in the garage was the litmus test for whether or not you had made it into (or stayed in) the middle class.
-Nowadays, those things are barely — if at all — within reach for many of us, but we can still keep up appearances as long as we’ve got decent-looking teeth.
+But it’s a huge problem in the good old US of A, too.
+Those Brits’ teeth may not look as creepily white, straight, and gleaming as ours.
+But at least their health care system ensures people receive basic care.
+That way, dental issues don’t get so severe they impact your overall health.
+Over here, when your non-access to dental care becomes visible — in the form of crooked, discolored, or missing teeth — you’re screwed.
+Back in the 20th century, making it into the middle class meant being able to afford a single-family home with a car in the garage.
+Nowadays, those things are barely — if at all — within reach for many of us.
+But we can still keep up appearances as long as we’ve got decent-looking teeth.

 In a searing personal essay, The Shame of Poor Teeth in a Rich World, Sarah Smarsh conjures up painful memories of childhood poverty and bad teeth.